GeminiCCCC/SystemDesign/README.md

 e. solution such as NGINX and HAProxy can support both layer 7 LB and reverse proxying

-f. reverse proxy is comparing with forward proxy, where forward proxy exists on the client side and reverse proxy exists on the server side
+f. reverse proxy is comparing with forward proxy, where forward proxy exists on the client side and reverse proxy exists on the server side. e.g use forward proxy to access google.com in China and hide client information. reverse proxy is with the server to hide microservices ip addresses from internet

 g.
 LB/reverse proxy secures the backend web servers from attack, as the only network connections they need to open are from the secure LB

-**9. Design Messaging System**
+## 9. Design Messaging System

 a. use XMPP (extensible messaging presence protocal)

 b. use session services to store which user is connecting to which gateway box, and then route the message to the correct gateway box

-**10. Design youtube video view counts**
+## 10. Design youtube video view counts

 a. instead send each click to the database directly, send the count to the Kafka queue and processing service will consume the event and aggregate the count in in-memory counter.
 And flush the counter data to database every few seconds